Last Updated on June 22, 2021 by The Noms

-We got to northern California about a week after the fires had broken out and headed up towards our vacation rental near Guerneville, which is a small town to the west of Santa Rosa along the Russian River.
-Guerneville was west of the areas of Sonoma County that had burned, tucked away in the Russian River valley among huge California Redwoods, a quiet town that feels like a cross between a small mountain town and an artistic enclave.
+We got to northern California and headed up towards our vacation rental near Guerneville, which is a small town to the northwest of Santa Rosa along the Russian River.
+Guerneville is west of the Sonoma Valley.
+It’s tucked away in the Russian River valley among huge California Redwoods.
+Guerneville is a quiet town that feels like a cross between a small mountain town and an artistic enclave.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Guerneville is a little off the beaten path when it comes to Napa Valley wine tasting, but it is just minutes away from some fantastic vineyards in the Dry Creek, Alexander Valley and Russian River Valley which are a little less famous than their more well known cousins in the Napa and Sonoma Valleys, but no less accomplished when it comes to great tasting wines.
+Guerneville is a little off the beaten path when it comes to Napa Valley wine tasting, but it is just minutes away from some fantastic vineyards in the Dry Creek, Alexander Valley and Russian River Valley.
+These valleys are a little less famous than their more well known cousins in the Napa Valley and Sonoma Valley, but no less accomplished when it comes to great tasting wines.

-We had planned our trip to explore a couple of the different valleys, all of which are known as American Viticultural Areas (more commonly known as appellations or wine growing regions) where different styles of grapes and wines are made.
-If you have hung around any wine folks, one thing you will hear them talk about is the terroir, or the way the surrounding land and environment impart characteristics to the grapes, and those factors also wind up designating some AVAs!
+We had planned our trip to explore a couple of the different valleys, all of which are known as American Viticultural Areas (more commonly known as appellations or wine growing regions).
+These ares are where different styles of grapes and wines are made.
+If you have hung around any wine folks, one thing you will hear them talk about is the terroir.
+Terroir is the way the surrounding land and environment impart characteristics to the grapes, and those factors also wind up designating some AVAs!

-With the chance to experience a couple of days in wine country and a couple of different AVA’s!
+With the chance to experience a couple of days in wine country and a couple of different AVA’s, we tackled the Russian River Valley wine region first!
 Day one was a limo tour through the Russian River Valley and the Dry Creek AVAs, while day two would be a trip through over the mountain and down into Napa to visit a couple of Napa vineyards.

 Thomas George Estates